Patrickjoshanedez/Monitoring-Information-Systems/DEPLOYMENT.md

 - Redeploy the backend on Render.
 Check the Logs tab for a successful MongoDB connection before pointing the frontend at it.

 These steps address TLS handshake issues caused by incompatibilities between Node 22’s OpenSSL and some cluster/driver configurations.

+## 9. Branching and deployment strategy

+To keep production stable while you iterate quickly, this repo uses two main long-lived branches:

+- `master` → production-ready code only.
+- `development` → active feature work and integration testing.

+### 9.1 Recommended workflow

+1. Create feature branches from `development` (e.g., `feat/recaptcha-hardening`).
+2. Open pull requests **into `development`**, get reviews, and merge when green.
+3. When `development` is stable and tested, open a PR from `development` → `master` and merge to prepare a release.
+4. Tag releases on `master` if you want (`v1.0.0`, `v1.1.0`, etc.).

+> Tip: Protect `master` in GitHub (Settings → Branches → Branch protection) to require PRs, reviews, and passing checks.

+### 9.2 Mapping branches to deployments

+- **Backend (Render):**
+   - Production API → track `master`.
+   - Optional staging API → create a second Render service that tracks `development`.

+- **Frontend (Vercel):**
+   - Production frontend → use `master` as the Production Branch.
+   - Preview/staging → Vercel automatically builds previews for PRs and commits to `development`.

+This setup lets you:

+- Work primarily on `development` without risking the live site.
+- Use Vercel/Render previews to validate OAuth, reCAPTCHA, and other integrations before promoting changes to `master`.